 Sometimes as an expat, you want to experience some culture and history in Gent without all the hubbub of the main tourist attractions.
-For peaceful exploration, I like to visit one of the three beguinages found right in the city.
+For peaceful exploration, I like to visit one of the three Ghent beguinages found right in the city center.
 They are calm, quiet, and steeped in history.

 What are Beguinages?

 There are about thirty beguinages located throughout Flanders, as well as a few in the Netherlands and France.
 Thirteen have been listed as UNESCO World Heritage Sites including two in Gent as well as those in Bruges, Leuven, Kortrijk and Mechelen.
-The three in Gent are the Small Beguinage Our Lady of Ter Hoyen, the Old St. Elizabeth Beguinage, and the Great Beguinage of St. Elizabeth.
+The three Ghent beguinages are the Small Beguinage Our Lady of Ter Hoyen, the Old St. Elizabeth Beguinage, and the Great Beguinage of St. Elizabeth.

 Klein Begijnhof Onze Lieve Vrouw Ter Hoyen

-Each of Gent’s three beguinages have a different feel to them, though all are quite peaceful.
+Each of the three Ghent beguinages have a different feel to them, though all are quite peaceful.

 The Klein Begijnhof Onze Lieve Vrouw Ter Hoyen (Small Beguinage Our Lady of Ter Hoyen) is located close to Gent Zuid.
 It was founded in 1235 by the countesses Johanna and Margaretha of Flanders and was rebuilt in the 17th century.
 Most of what remains is from that later period.
 It still contains a church, chapel, ninety houses, and other buildings.
 The last beguine left the beguinage in 2004 because of her failing health, signaling the end of the beguinage as it was meant to be.
 Today, some parts of the convent and infirmary are used as art workshops and most of the homes are rented as private dwellings.